-When Markham activates the Emergency Operations Centre and the Emergency Plan, designated and trained members of the Markham Control Group will form the EOC Management Team.
+When Markham activates the EOC and the Emergency Response Plan, trained, designated staff will establish the EOC Management Team under the Incident Management System (IMS).
 Each EOC Management Team staff will also have at least two alternates that are trained and able to act on their behalf during a prolonged emergency in Markham.
-The following is a list of the designated Markham staff positions and their EOC Management Team assignment:
+The following is a list of designated Markham staff positions and their EOC Management Team assignment:

-- The Chief Administrative Officer EOC Director - Markham Solicitor EOC Legal/Risk Management Officer - The Community Emergency Management Coordinator EOC Liaison Officer - The Director of Communications and Community Relations EOC Information Officer - The Commissioner of Community and Fire Services EOC Operations Section Chief - The Commissioner of Development Services EOC Planning Section Chief
+- Chief Administrative Officer EOC Director - Markham Solicitor EOC Legal/Risk Management Officer - Community Emergency Management Coordinator EOC Liaison Officer - The Senior Manager of Corporate Communications and Community Engagement EOC Public Information Officer

-- Markham Clerk EOC Logistics Section Chief - The Commissioner of Corporate Services EOC Finance and Administration Section Chief - The Manager of Executive Operations Continuity of Operations Team Lead
+- Commissioner of Community and Fire Services EOC Operations Section Chief - Commissioner of Development Services EOC Planning Section Chief - Director of Environmental Services EOC Logistics Section Chief - Commissioner of Corporate Services EOC Finance and Administration Section Chief

-In addition to members of the Markham Control Group, agencies that may be invited or required to assist with emergency management issues may include but not be limited to:
+In addition to members of the EOC Management Team, agencies that may be invited or required to assist with emergency management issues and be present at Markham's EOC may include but not be limited to:

 - York Regional Police,

 - York Region Community Services and Health,

 - York Region Emergency Medical Services,

-- PowerStream.
+- Alectra Utilities,

 - Markham District Energy,

 - Enbridge Consumers Gas,

 - Ontario Provincial Police,

 - Toronto and Region Conservation Authority,

 - York Region District School Board and York Catholic District School Board,

 - Canadian Red Cross,

 - Salvation Army,

+- St. John's Ambulance

 - Provincial Ministries,

 - York Region Hospital Administrators,

 - Any other officials, experts or representatives deemed necessary or have a vested interest in the response or recovery efforts or have been requested by the Markham EOC Management Team.